The Saltaire Village Website, World Heritage Site

 Edwin served as a Private with 2nd /4th Battalion Duke of Wellington's (West Riding Regiment) before transferring to the 2nd/6th Battalion.
 He attested 28 November 1915 and he was mobilised 11 March 1916.
 He fought in France from 9 January 1917 and was wounded twice spending time in Bradford War Hospital.
 He was discharged 3 December 1918.

-Edwin married Sarah Ann Pitts 25 January 1919 at St Pauls Shipley.
-They had a daughter, Winnie, who was baptised 6 July 1919 at St. Pauls.
+Edwin married Sarah Alice Pitts 25 January 1919 at St Pauls Shipley.
+Sarah was born 16 July, 1895, in Windhill.
+They had a daughter, Winnie, who was baptised 6 July, 1919, at St. Pauls.
+Sadly, Winnie died in 1920.

-Edwin died in 1955.
 Edwin had two brothers, Frank and Levi, who also served their country and fought in the war.

 Firth, Ernest